 Duration: 3 hours

 Let the excitement begin and join us on an exhilarating BC river rafting adventure on the pristine Clearwater River in Wells Gray Park.
-The Clearwater River is part of this UNESCO World Heritage Site and one of the world’s great whitewater rivers known far and wide.
+The Clearwater River is part of this future UNESCO World Heritage Site and one of the world’s great whitewater rivers known far and wide.
 It’s the best of the best that British Columbia has to offer and its here, right by the town of Clearwater.

 Riverside Adventures Ltd. makes your rafting experience authentic by offering you: smaller diversified groups, personalized guiding and safety, challenging whitewater, spectacular canyon scenery, unique wilderness and wildlife, and side hikes to waterfalls.